Backlund Transformations for Darboux Integrable Differential Systems: Preliminaries

 \end{Theorem}

 \begin{proof} We prove the second equation in \EqRef{crank3}.
-The first second then follows from \EqRef{Asb}.
+The first equation then follows from \EqRef{Asb}.
 We first remark that the transversality hypothesis implies that $I/G$ has constant rank.
-Since the pullback of an integrable Pfaffian system is integrable and $\bfq_G^*$ is injective, it follows that $\bfq^*_G( (I/ G)^\infty) $ is a constant rank integrable sub-bundle of $I$ and therefore $ \bfq^*_G( (I/ G)^\infty) \subset I^\infty$.
+Since the pullback of an integrable Pfaffian system is integrable and $\bfq_G^*$ is injective, it follows that $\bfq^*_G( (I/ G)^\infty) $ is a constant rank integrable subbundle of $I$ and therefore $ \bfq^*_G( (I/ G)^\infty) \subset I^\infty$.
 By definition \EqRef{IGdef}, this implies that